Skip to main content

 How to generate a drilldown

 To automatically generate a drilldown on an existing diagram, right-click on the activity that you want to create a drilldown for.
-From the opened context menu, select "Auto-generate" and this will show a new window for entering the drilldown name, description, and instructions.
+From the opened context menu, select "Create child diagram", "Process diagram (UPN) and "Auto-generate".
+This will show a new window for entering the drilldown name, description, and instructions.

-These fields are the same as the ones described in How to Generate a Diagram (above).
+The fields and principles are the same as the ones described in How to Generate a Diagram (above).
 Once filled in, press "Create" and a drilldown diagram will be generated at that level according to the provided information.

 Retries and failures

-In the event that a diagram fails to generate you have the option to retry generation.
-Click "Retry" on the notification and you will be redirected to the starting window again, with your previous instructions pre-filled.
+If a diagram fails to generate, you have the option to retry generation.
+Click "Retry" on the notification, and you will be redirected to the starting window again, with your previous instructions pre-filled.

 We recommend amending the instructions to see if this yields better results.
 Tip: Lots of bullet points can sometimes be interpreted as an activity per bullet point, and too many activities can cause errors.